MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-best-practices.md

 ## Choosing the right IngestClient flavor

 Using [KustoQueuedIngestClient](kusto-ingest-client-reference.md#interface-ikustoqueuedingestclient) is the recommended native data ingestion mode.
 Here's why:
-* Direct ingestion is impossible during Kusto Engine downtime (e.g. during deployment), whereas in the queued ingestion mode the requests are persisted to the Azure queue, and the Data Management service will retry as needed.
+* Direct ingestion is impossible during engine downtime (e.g. during deployment), whereas in the queued ingestion mode the requests are persisted to the Azure queue, and the Data Management service will retry as needed.
-* The Data Management service is responsible to not overload the engine with ingestion requests.
+* The Data Management service is responsible to not overload the ngine with ingestion requests.
 Overriding this control (e.g. using Direct ingestion) might severely affect engine performance, both ingestion and query.
 * Data Management aggregates multiple ingestion requests to optimize the size of the initial shard (extent) to be created.
-* There's a convenient way to get feedback about each ingestion - whether it has succeeded or not.
+* There's a convenient way to get feedback about each ingestion.

+* Geting feedback about each ingestion is eady to do, whether it has succeeded or not.

 ## Tracking ingest operation status

-[Tracking ingest operation status](kusto-ingest-client-status.md#tracking-ingestion-status-kustoqueuedingestclient) is a useful feature in Kusto.
+[Tracking ingest operation status](kusto-ingest-client-status.md#tracking-ingestion-status-kustoqueuedingestclient) is a useful feature.
 However, turning it on for reporting success can be easily abused to the extent that it will cripple your service.

 > [!WARNING]
 > Turning on positive notifications for every ingestion request for large volume data streams should be avoided, since this puts an extreme load on the underlying xStore resources.
 The extra load can lead to increased ingestion latency and even complete cluster non-responsiveness.